Authorities: Men posed as US marshals to avoid wearing masks

 On Feb.
 11, police found the pair dining in a resort restaurant.
 They were wearing “authentic appearing” circular badges that read “Cherokee Nation Marshal,” according to the complaint.

-Investigators learned the men had ever been employed as U.S. marshals or by the Cherokee Nation Marshal Service, the complaint said.
+Investigators learned the men had never been employed as U.S. marshals or by the Cherokee Nation Marshal Service, the complaint said.

 The facemask exempt cards the men wore around their necks were also fake, according to the complaint.